 The French Gulch Volunteer Fire Company currently has a roster of 4 volunteer firefighters and is led by Volunteer Chief Cliff Shattuck.
 The community contains over 300 residents and it is comprised of mainly of rural residences and historical commercial businesses.
-The French Gulch Hotel built in 1885 is a historic business that was built in the gold mining era.
-The Carr Creek Powerhouse is in station 59's response area.
+The French Gulch Hotel, built in 1885, is a historic business built in the gold mining era.
+The Carr Creek Powerhouse is in Station 59's response area.

-The fire company operates 1 municipal fire engine, 1 wildland fire engine, and 1 rescue vehicle.
-In 2018, there were 82 incidents within the community of French Gulch.
+The fire company operates one municipal fire engine, one wildland fire engine, and one rescue vehicle.
+In 2019, there were 102 incidents within the community of French Gulch.

-Battalion 7 is under the direct supervision of Battalion Chief Don Watt, which consists of three SCFD Volunteer fire companies and one CAL FIRE Station:
+Battalion 7 is under the direct supervision of Battalion Chief Don Watt, which consist of three SCFD Volunteer fire companies and one CAL FIRE Station:

-- Shasta County Volunteer Fire Company 33 Bella Vista - Shasta County Volunteer Fire Company 72 Jones Valley - Shasta County Volunteer Fire Company 54 Lakehead - CAL FIRE Shasta College Station 73 starting at the north side of Redding, extending north to the Siskiyou County line.
-The entire shoreline of Shasta Lake lies within the battalion.
-The area north of Shasta Lake lies within the Federal Direct Protection Area (DPA) and is administered by the United States Forest Service (USFS), Shasta Trinity National Forest for wildland fires.
+Shasta County Volunteer Fire Company 33 - Bella Vista Shasta County Volunteer Fire Company 72 - Jones Valley Shasta County Volunteer Fire Company 54 - Lakehead CAL FIRE Shasta College Station 73

+Each Volunteer fire company in Battalion 7 has a Type II structure fire engine, Type III wildland fire engine, rescue unit, and water tender.
+The fire companies are actively involved in training, recruitment, emergency response, facility and equipment maintenance and fundraising activities.
+The Battalion starts in the valley, at the north end of Redding, extending north to the Siskiyou County line.
+The entire shoreline of Shasta Lake lies within the Battalion.
+The area north of Shasta Lake lies within the Federal Direct Protection Area and is administered by the United States Forest Service (USFS), Shasta Trinity National Forest for wildland fires.
 The USFS has statutory responsibility for wildland fires but Shasta County Fire Department is responsible for all medical aids, traffic collisions, hazardous conditions, and fires involving structures, vehicles, boats, and other improvements.
-The battalion also includes one incorporated city, Shasta Lake City, and one fire district, Mountain Gate Fire Protection District.
+The battalion also includes one incorporated city, City of Shasta Lake, and Mountain Gate Fire Protection District.
+Shasta County Fire Department has mutual aid agreements with the City of Shasta Lake and Mountain Gate Fire Protection District.
+This includes responses to structure fires, both residential and commercial, and vehicle accidents.